Dayton, Ohio-based singer-songwriter duo Raggedy Edge recently released their fourth CD, a 17-song album entitled "HAVE FOLK, WILL ROCK

-BRIEF BIO: Dayton, Ohio-based singer-songwriter duo Raggedy Edge has a new 17-song CD entitled "HAVE FOLK, WILL ROCK" due out on October 18.
-It features all original music: nine new songs and eight remixed and remastered songs from their 2017 digital EPs.
-The music, as always, includes tastes of country, rock, folk, blues, adult contemporary and American standards styles.
+."
+The collection continues the couple's talent for combining various styles of music: country, rock, folk, blues, adult contemporary and American standards.
 Live shows are filled with family-friendly fun, harmonies, musicianship, and creativity.
-Folks who seek positive, upbeat messages in their musical entertainment will get just that, plus lots of variety and surprises.
+Music lovers who seek positive, upbeat messages in their musical entertainment will get just that, plus lots of variety and surprises.

-MUCH LONGER BIO: Bob Farley and Lynn Perdzock have been working on their new CD, HAVE FOLK, WILL ROCK, since November 2018.
-It is their most ambitious project to date, with 17 songs, including nine new recordings and eight remixed versions of their 2017 digital EPs.
-From love songs (of course) to cautionary tales of survival, the new collection delves deeper into their feelings for each other and the world than ever before.
+.
+Their most ambitious project to date, the album contains 17 songs, including nine new recordings and eight remixed versions of their 2017 digital EPs.
+From love songs (of course) to cautionary tales of planetary survival, the new collection delves deeper than ever before into their feelings for each other and the world around them.

-Lynn's background in music began as a child when she learned to play guitar for church.
-As her musical tastes grew, her song-writing matured, and soon enough she was sharing songs at local restaurants and upscale venues in her then-home states of Wyoming and Utah.
+Lynn's musical background began as a child when she learned to play guitar for church.
+Her musical tastes evolved, her song-writing matured, and soon enough she was sharing songs at local restaurants and upscale venues in her then-home states of Wyoming and Utah.

 A chance encounter in 2011 brought her to an open mic show in Ohio, and that's where she met future husband Bob Farley.

 Bob grew up with bluegrass, country, and rockabilly music.
 Various family members often brought their musical talents to visit his country home in southeastern Ohio.
-At the age of eight, he began plunking on a guitar that had been left at the house.
+At the age of eight, he began plunking on a guitar.
 Through the years, he picked up some mandolin and fiddle, keyboards, and harmonica.
 Armed with a couple of looping and effects pedals, he can pretty much be a one-man band.

 After taking a few years off from playing out, Bob was drawn to the coffee shops to play music.
 It was there he met the woman of his dreams, his future wife.
 (See above.)
 Soon, they began writing, singing and recording songs together, and that's where you'll find them today: on the Raggedy Edge between the music of the past and the future.